Guy Ritchie: 2003–2015: Critical disappointments and Sherlock Holmes

 Ritchie's next heist film Revolver (2005) starred Statham, Ray Liotta, Vincent Pastore, and André Benjamin.
 The story is about gambler Jake Green (Statham) who is released from prison and seeks revenge on those who stole his money.
 Filming was completed in late 2004 and the film premiered at the 2005 Toronto International Film Festival.
 Revolver was released in the United Kingdom on 22 September 2005, but it was critically panned and a commercial failure.
 Simon Guerrier of FilmFocus gave it one out of five stars, calling it, "tedious, humourless, pretentious and nasty".
 Adrian Hennigan from the BBC wrote, "the cheeky charm has been replaced by plodding pretentiousness in a film that's illuminated by great action set-pieces and some powerful performances, but not redeemed".
 Ritchie responded to the criticism by stating, "I don't think anything went wrong with Revolver.
 By its very nature it's an esoteric movie.
 It's not designed for the masses".
 The film was budgeted at $27 million but earned $7.1 million at the worldwide box office.
 In 2007, Revolver was re-edited and released for the United States.

 In 2008, Ritchie directed RocknRolla, for which he also wrote the screenplay.
-It stars Gerard Butler, Tom Wilkinson, Thandie Newton, Mark Strong, Idris Elba, Tom Hardy, and Toby Kebbell.
+It stars Gerard Butler, Tom Wilkinson, Thandiwe Newton, Mark Strong, Idris Elba, Tom Hardy, and Toby Kebbell.
 RocknRolla was released on 5 September 2008 in the United Kingdom, reaching number one at the UK box office in its first week of release.
 Rotten Tomatoes gave the film a 60% rating, stating, "Mixed reviews for Guy Ritchie's return to his London-based cockney wideboy gangster movie roots, but most agree, it's a step in the right direction following two major turkeys".
 In that same year, Ritchie directed a television commercial for Nike called "Take It To The Next Level".
 The commercial includes appearances from Cristiano Ronaldo, Cesc Fàbregas, Ronaldinho, Wayne Rooney, and Ruud van Nistelrooy.

 Ritchie's next directorial effort was Sherlock Holmes (2009), starring Robert Downey Jr. and Jude Law.
 The film was released on 25 and 26 December 2009 in the United States and United Kingdom.
 It was a box-office hit, taking more than $520 million worldwide, and garnered mixed to favourable reviews from critics and general viewers.
 It received multiple accolades, including two Academy Award nominations for Best Original Score and Best Art Direction, and Downey won a Golden Globe Award for Best Actor.
 In 2011, Ritchie directed the sequel Sherlock Holmes: A Game of Shadows.
 It was released on 16 December and was an even greater commercial success, grossing more than $545 million worldwide.
-A. O. Scott of The New York Times criticized Ritchie for "taking liberties" with the characters, and wrote that both films depict "a smoky, overcast Victorian world, infuses it with an air of jocular, hairy laddishness and stages a lot of fights in fussy and tiresome slow motion".
+A. O. Scott of The New York Times criticised Ritchie for "taking liberties" with the characters, and wrote that both films depict "a smoky, overcast Victorian world, infuses it with an air of jocular, hairy laddishness and stages a lot of fights in fussy and tiresome slow motion".